HALLOWED GROUND CAST

 Jean is an Actor and Dialect Coach.
 She is a graduate of the Victorian College of the Arts with a Bachelor of Fine Arts, Acting, and a Bachelor of Honours in Dialect and Sociolinguistics.
 Recent acting credits include; Viola, Twelfth Night, Essential Theatre Tour (2018) Ranger, Undercoat: A Parafoxical Tale (2017) Beatrice, The Sydney Symphony Orchestra’s Celebration of Shakespeare.
 (2016) Narrator, The Sydney Symphony Orchestra’s The Piped Piper, at the Sydney Opera House.
 (2016) GIN SISTER, Poppy Seed Festival (2015) Jean is the Associate Dialect Coach at the Red Stitch Actors’ Theatre and in 2017/2018 she has worked on The Realistic Joneses directed by Julian Meyrick, INCOGNITO directed by Brett Cousins and Ella Caldwell, The Way Out directed by Penny Harphan, Dessert 6:29pm directed by Bridget Balodis and Hir by Taylor Mac, directed by Daniel Clarke.
 Venus in Fur, directed by Kirsten Von Bibra, Lightening Jar Theatre (2018) Jean is a tutor in voice and speech for the Victorian College of The Arts, University of Melbourne, Bachelor of Dramatic Arts.

 Co founder of The Shift Theatre with Carolyn Bock, Helen appeared in their productions of Two Sisters and a Piano and Fred at The Dog Theatre in Footscray.
 Together they have written, produced and performed in The Girls in Grey, about Australian army nurses during World War 1, which has had a season at Theatre Works in St Kilda and has toured Victoria and N.S.W. and W.A.
 It was on the VCE curriculum for Drama in 2012 and is published by Currency Press.
-Her theatre appearances include Twelfth Night and Julius Caesar for Melbourne, Adelaide and Edinburgh Fringe Festivals for Essential Theatre, The Merry Wives of Windsor at fortyfive downstairs, Wuthering Heights at Ripponlea, Much Ado About Nothing in Perth and Adelaide and the far north of Australia and Romeo and Juliet and Twelfth Night in Melbourne’s Botanic Gardens for The Australian Shakespeare Company, Away for the Melbourne Theatre.
+Her theatre appearances include Twelfth Night and Julius Caesar for Melbourne, Adelaide and Edinburgh Fringe Festivals for Essential Theatre, The Merry Wives of Windsor at fortyfive downstairs, Wuthering Heights at Ripponlea, Much Ado About Nothing in Perth and Adelaide and the far north of Australia and Romeo and Juliet and Twelfth Night in Melbourne’s Botanic Gardens and Pygmalion at the Athenaeum Theatre for The Australian Shakespeare Company and Away for the Melbourne Theatre Company.
 La Mama productions include Lost in Ringwood, The Show Must Go On, Macbeth X, Dizney on Dry Ice, Thy Kingdom Come, Orpheus, Evidence, Monologues for an Apocalypse, Mary Shelley and the Monsters, Good Morning Midnight, Heights, Advice from a Caterpillar.
 She also appeared in the production of The Women’s Jail Project for the Dublin Fringe Festival.
 Helen has featured in lead roles in the films The Marey Project, Hamlet X, Ghost Paintings 1-4 and Sensitive New Age Killer (SNAK).
+Helen is on La Mama Theatre’s Committee of Management.

 Born in Vietnam and currently based in Melbourne, Chi Nguyen’s credits at the Victorian College of the Arts (VCA) include Mother Courage in Mother Courage (dir.
 Chris Kohn), Jackie in The Boys (dir.
 Alister Smith) and Masha in The Three Sisters (dir.
 Melanie Beddie).
 In 2016, Chi performed at La Mama Explorations 2016 as Tam in Hallowed Ground with The Shift Theatre (dir.
 Tom Healey) and was a voice over artist for The Butterfly Foundation’s virtual reality film, Iridescent.
 In 2017, Chi devised and performed OCCUPIED, a theatre experience in partnership with Melbourne Fringe Festival 2017, played Khanh Le (lead) in VIVID written by Hoa Pham (dir.
 Wolf Heidecker) and Phi Nguyen (lead) in the first Vietnamese-Australian family comedy web series Phi and Me (dir.
 Melanie Killingsworth).
 Chi was the recipient of the Grace Marion Wilson Scholarship for excellence in acting at the VCA.
 Chi is moreover an accomplished vocalist, pianist and the winner of LAVISA Singing Competition 2015.